GymliDanny/mini-rat/README.md

 ## Installation and Deployment

-This project is split into two subprojects: the server (mratd) and client (mrat-client).
-The Mini-RAT server (mratd) requires OpenSSL and POSIX threads.
+This project is split into two subprojects: the server (mratd) and client (mrat).
+Both the server and reference client requires OpenSSL, but only the server requires POSIX threads.
-The Mini-RAT client (mrat-client) only requires the C standard library.

 The mratd server needs to run a master control server that all clients have access to, either on the Internet with port-forwarding or on the local network.